hassamwazir/hassamwazir.github.io/_posts/2020-02-21-controls-controllers.md

 ### Calculating the PID gains

-The block diagram shown in Figure 11 can be reduced in a similar way as shown for the PI controller, but with three variables i.e., $$P$$, $$I$$, and $$D$$ gains.
+The block diagram shown in Figure 11 can be reduced similarly as shown for the PI controller but with three variables i.e., $$P$$, $$I$$, and $$D$$ gains.
 If the plant is a second-order system (as shown in Figure 11), then the overall transfer function will result in a third-order system.
 Since we only know how to solve for a second-order system, we do a little trick.
 The transfer function of Figure 11 is shown below:

 $$
 \frac{Y(s)}{R(s)} = \frac{\frac{Ds^2+Ps+I}{2}}{s^3 + s^2\frac{(1+D)}{2} + s\frac{P}{2} + \frac{I}{2}}